 The PA Research Foundation has a proud history of funding innovative medical research at the PA Hospital Campus.
 From providing seed funding to the discovery of the world's first cancer vaccine, to funding a world first clinical trial in a new combination therapy for aggressive cancers such as triple negative breast cancer and head and neck cancer - we are invested in making a difference on a global scale.

 Our key funded research areas are breast cancer, prostate cancer, skin cancer, other cancer and other health.
-Our new Translational Research Innovation Awards which we launched in 2018 now form an intrinsic part of our fundraising efforts and help provide our valued Donors with the opportunity to have an active involvement in deciding on where their funds should be invested.
+Our new Research Awards which we launched in 2018 now form an intrinsic part of our fundraising efforts and help provide our valued Donors with the opportunity to have an active involvement in deciding on where their funds should be invested.